 A Master of Business Administration (MBA) is one of the most sought-after business management degrees.
-It can be a steppingstone for many individuals, whether they hope to run large corporations, become a startup owner, or thrive in a Fortune 500 company’s leadership.
+It can be a steppingstone for many individuals, whether they hope to run a large corporation, become a startup owner, or thrive in a Fortune 500 company’s leadership.

 This type of graduate-level program provides students with the ability to specialize their education or obtain additional insights into key areas that apply to their chosen career path.